magnusdv/dvir/README.md

 ### The search

-The search and the ten best solutions
+The search and the ten best solutions among all possible

 ``` r
 res = global(from, to, MPs, moves = NULL, limit = -1, verbose = F)